DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Introduction

-\begin{itemize} \item We develop a new visual instruction tuning dataset for interpretable autonomous driving. \item We present a novel multimodal LLM called DriveGPT4, based on Valley \citep{luo2023valley}.
-Fine-tuned on the created dataset, DriveGPT4 can process multimodal input data and provide text responses as well as predicted control signals. \item We evaluate all methods on multiple tasks, and DriveGPT4 outperforms all baselines.
-In addition, DriveGPT4 can handle unseen scenarios with zero-shot generalization. \end{itemize}
+\item We present DriveGPT4, a novel multimodal LLM for interpretable end-to-end autonomous driving.
+Mix-finetuned on the created dataset, DriveGPT4 can process multimodal input data and generate text responses as well as low-level control signals. \item We develop a new visual instruction tuning dataset for interpretable autonomous driving with the assistance of ChatGPT.
+The performance of DriveGPT4 is boosted by finetuning the generated data. \item We evaluate all methods on the BDD-X dataset for multiple tasks.
+DriveGPT4 outperforms all baselines, which demonstrates its effectiveness. \end{itemize}